sivaramambikasaran/sivaramambikasaran.github.io/students_research.md

 <h2><font color="magenta">For students approaching me for recommendation letters</font></h2>

 I provide recommendation only to students who have done research work with me for a considerable period of time.
-Though I welcome you to take my class, I am no longer writing reference letters for students who have attended my class.
+Though I welcome you to take my class, I am no longer writing reference letters for students who have attended my class(es).